Exposing the Cracks: Vulnerabilities of Retrieval-Augmented LLM-based Machine Translation: Conclusions

 \section{Conclusions}

 In this paper, we address the critical gap in understanding REAL-MT’s reliability under noisy retrieval, a common yet overlooked challenge in real-world deployment.
-To this end, we propose a controlled noise synthesis framework and two new metrics, Fidelity and Context Adoption Rate (CAR), to systematically evaluate REAL-MT’s robustness.
-Our evaluation, using Qwen-series models across high-, medium-, and low-resource language pairs, reveals that low-resource pairs are most affected by noise due to their stronger reliance on retrieval, often leading to nonsensical translations.
-Surprisingly, large reasoning models (LRMs) with enhanced reasoning capabilities not only fail to mitigate errors but are more vulnerable, frequently rationalizing incorrect contexts.
-This stems from a dual failure: attention shifts away from source idioms to noisy content, combined with rising confidence despite declining accuracy, highlighting poor calibration and weak self-verification.
-We explore both training-free and fine-tuning strategies to enhance robustness, but these come with trade-offs, such as reduced performance in clean contexts.
-Our findings highlight the limitations of current REAL-MT systems and emphasize the urgent need for self-verifying mechanisms to critically assess retrieved knowledge, allowing models to filter out noise while preserving the benefits of accurate external information.
+To this end, we propose a controlled noise synthesis framework and two new metrics, Fidelity and Context Adoption Rate (CAR), to systematically evaluate REAL-MT’s robustness in knowledge-intensive translation tasks.
+Our evaluation, using both open- and closed-sourced models across high-, medium-, and low-resource language pairs, reveals that all models exhibit a high sensitivity to semantic noise.
+This is especially pronounced in low-resource scenarios, where models are more likely to uncritically rely on the noisy external context, often leading to nonsensical translations.
+Our experiments on LRM uncover that it is more vulnerable to noisy context than the non-reasoning version and, critically, tend to rationalize the noise even when aware of it, failing to demonstrate truthful reasoning.
+An analysis of attention mechanisms and model uncertainty reveals two failures: a shift of attention away from source idioms towards noisy context, compounded by a rise in model confidence despite a decline in accuracy.
+This points to critically weak self-verification and poor calibration.
+While both training-free and fine-tuning strategies can enhance robustness under noisy contexts, they do so at the cost of performance in accurate contexts.
+This trade-off underscores the necessity of developing models with self-reflective capabilities.